-Even in the Winter months please remember to protect your pet against fleas/ticks and heartworms.
+Pets need preventatives all year long, but especially during the spring summer months please remember to protect your pet against fleas/ticks and heartworms.
 Ask us about our specials on some of the latest and most effective products on today's market.
-OTHER POTENTIAL WINTERTIME RISKS INCLUDE:
+OTHER POTENTIAL RISKS INCLUDE:

 - Be sure to apply Sunscreen if your pet is going to be out in the sun more than just a few minutes.
 Pets with light skin and short or thin hair are particularly prone to sunburn or skin cancer.

 - Dehydration in dogs and cats is a real possibility even during the warm months.
 Telltale signs include dry gums, loss of skin elasticity, excessive drooling.
 Don't wait for these signs.
 Give your pet plenty of playtime breaks in the shade and access of fresh water.

 - Don't ever leave 'FLUFFY' in the car.
 Some pets have a difficult time regulating their body temperature so take your pet with you or leave them at home during shopping trips